Josh-Alhassan/React-and-firebase/my-react-app/note.md

 ### 20. Outputting List
 + You can use a *use State* as many times as you want a react app.
 + A key prop is something React can use to keep track of template items in some kind of Array

+### 21. Using the Previous State
+**NOTE:** Whenever your state update, depends on the previous state that we're updating.

+Always use a callback function to access the previous state.